CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Exceptions/telnet/telnet-client-exception.md

 where:

-- `<server>` is the server where the Cortex Flow Execution Service is running on
+- `<server>` is the server where the Cortex Flow Execution Service is running on.

 #### How to Fix